Sharath15eUR/Siddharth/Siddharth Balaji_Linux Training_Module 1/README.md

 College: Sona College of Technology

-I've uploaded the answers and the screenshots of the outputs to the following questions in their respective files and the explanation of those commands below, in this README.md file.
+I've uploaded the answers to the following questions in their respective files and the explanation of those commands below, in this README.md file.

 # Q1.
 Create a file and add executable permission to all users (user, group and others)